marthaurion/JChess/README.md

 Things to be done:
 - Checkmate detection
+- Castling and possibly en passant
-- Add online aspect back.
+- Add online aspect back
-- Create an AI.
+- Create an AI